psycopg/psycopg2/doc/src/advanced.rst

 A simple application could poll the connection from time to time to check if something new has arrived.
-A better strategy is to use some I/O completion function such as :py:func:`~select.select` to sleep until awaken from the kernel when there is some data to read on the connection, thereby using no CPU unless there is something to read::
+A better strategy is to use some I/O completion function such as :py:func:`~select.select` to sleep until awakened by the kernel when there is some data to read on the connection, thereby using no CPU unless there is something to read::